Measurement system analysis (MSA) – Analysis of measuring devices

 - Every year irrespective of above 2 conditions.

-- Measurement uncertainty of attribute gauges shall be calculated using short method as below:
+Measurement uncertainty of attribute gauges can be calculate using short method as are below:

 - Select 10 samples from a production lot at different times.

-- Select 2 different inspectors doing this stage inspection activity regularly.
+- At least Select 2 different inspectors doing this stage inspection activity regularly.